enigma0x3/Old-Powershell-payload-Excel-Delivery/README.md

 Once the payload is ran, it runs in the powershell process, so if the user closes excel, you keep your shell.
 You also remain in a stable process until reboot, so migration is not needed.
 AV also does not pick this up.

-Shoutout to @TheColonial for helping me with the code for hiding the window upon payload execution and testing the code.
+Shoutout to @TheColonial for helping me with the code for hiding the window upon payload execution and testing the code as it was developed.
 Big thanks mate :)